 Child criminal exploitation is a geographically widespread form of harm which is a typical feature of county lines criminal activity (county lines is when drug networks or gangs groom and exploit children to carry drugs and money from urban areas to suburban and rural areas and seaside towns).
-Portico Academy Trust works with key partners locally to prevent and respond to child criminal exploitation.
+Our school works with key partners locally to prevent and respond to child criminal exploitation.

 All staff are aware of indicators that may signal that children are at risk from, or involved with, serious violent crime.
 These may include increased absence from school, a change in friendships or relationships with older individuals or groups, a significant decline in performance, signs of self-harm or a significant change in wellbeing, or signs of assault or unexplained injuries.
-Unexplained gifts or new possessions could also indicate that a child has been approached by, or is involved with, individuals associated with criminal networks or gangs.
+Unexplained gifts, including online tokens or gaming cards or new possessions could also indicate that a child has been 'approached by, or is involved with, individuals associated with criminal networks or gangs.